marcoGarranzo206/pyGeneticAlgorithm/README.md

 # Discrete GA

-Genetic algorithms randomly search solutions to a given optimization problem drawing inspiration from biology.
-They try to imitate natural selection in order to evolve a population of solutions to search for better solutions to the problem.
-Given enough time (though for large problems you probably will not have enough) they can find the global optimum of a function.
+Genetic algorithms will randomly search solutions to a given optimization problem drawing inspiration from biology.
+They try to imitate natural selection in order to evolve a population of solutions to search for better solutions to a given problem.
+Given enough time they can even find the global optimum of a function.

 The first thing you will need is to define a function to optimize, the so called fitness function.
 This function takes in an array of values, each position representing a decision variable that can take on a discrete set of values, and returns a positive number.
+Depending on the problem, writing such a function can be tricky.
+Even when you do have a function that fits the description, playing with it can greatly improve the GA experience.

 Imagine you want an algorithm to guess a string, such as "genetic algorithms rock".
-A pretty contrived example, taken from XXX, but I think is very intuitive.
+A pretty contrived example, taken from XXX (I need to search for the publication), but I think is very intuitive.
 Don't worry, later we will use GA for more useful problems such as feature selection in machine learning and community detection in networks.

-Anyways, imagine that the algorithm knows the length of the string (23 characters), and all it has to do is search for which characters to put in each position.
-We must then define a function which takes as an argument a string (or array of characters) and judges how close this string is to our target string (and therefore judge the *fitness* of it) using the hamming similarity.
+Anyways, let the algorithm know the length of the string to guess (23 characters).
+All it has to do is search for which characters to put in each position.
+We must then define a function which takes as an argument a string (or array of characters) and judges how close this string is to our target string (and therefore judge the *fitness* of it).
+This can achieved using the hamming similarity.

 ```python
 stringToFind = "genetic algorithms rock"